 As a general guide, it’s best to write down all your expenses and work out exactly which of those are necessary, as in which ones you need to survive as opposed to which ones you think you need to survive.

-Every bank and broker will be able to give you a ‘pre-approval’ which is a formal assessment of your income, expenses, assets and liabilities which then gives you an estimate on how much you can afford to borrow.
+Every lender, bank and broker will be able to give you a ‘pre-approval’ which is a formal assessment of your income, expenses, assets and liabilities, which then gives you an estimate on how much you can afford to borrow.
 This pre-approval lasts for 6 months – plenty of time to find your first home!

 Tip: a broker or loan comparison site will be able to give you an idea of the different banks and which one may suit you.
 Each bank has slightly different lending policies so depending on your bank you can borrow slightly more or less than another bank.

-This step is subjective and will really depend on your lifestyle and in turn your ideal location.
-Typically, owner-occupiers will purchase properties in areas they know and are familiar with.
+Finding your first home or investment property will depend on your lifestyle or the best (calculated) yield or capital gain.
+Typically, first-home buyers will purchase properties in areas they know and are familiar with.
 If you’re thinking of moving out of an area it can be worthwhile to spend some time walking around the area you’re thinking of purchasing in and even staving for a few nights in an Airbnb – it will save you money in the long run!

-Tip: Make sure you Airbnb a place on a week day so you can check out your morning commute and how your daily routine will work.
+Tip: Make sure you Airbnb a place on a weekday so you can check out your morning commute and how your daily routine will work.

-If you’re wanting to work smarter not harder and have your home make money for you, then as a general rule of thumb, properties within a 10-30 kilometre radius of a major city with high population growth will generally be in higher demand when buying, selling or renting.
+For investment properties, as a general rule of thumb, properties within a 10-30 kilometre radius of a major city with high population growth will generally be in higher demand when buying, selling or renting.
 Interest rate fluctuations can affect this due to supply and demand and other affordability issues however properties purchased within these areas will often provide a better return overall with less risk.